Astrophysical and theoretical physics implications from multimessenger neutron star observations

 where $\beta$ and $b$ are deformation parameters that control the magnitude and type of the deviations from general relativity in the I-Love relation respectively.
-Such a parameterization is similar to that successfully used in gravitational-wave tests of general relativity by the LIGO/Virgo collaboration, the parameterized post-Einsteinian framework~\cite{Yunes:2009ke}.
+Such a parametrization is similar to that successfully used in gravitational-wave tests of general relativity by the LIGO/Virgo Collaboration, the parametrized post-Einsteinian framework~\cite{Yunes:2009ke}.

 We performed such a test of general relativity through the procedure described earlier.
 First, we see that the I-Love relation in general relativity does indeed pass this null-test and it is consistent with the error box.
 Second, we considered $b \in [-2, 5]$, where the lower limit is set by requiring no deviations at the Newtonian level and the upper limit is set for simplicity.
 We then fixed $b$ and calculated what the corresponding value of $\beta = \beta_{\crit}$ is, above which the parametrized I-Love relation~\eqref{eq:ilove_param} would be in tension with the inferred $(\bi_{1.4},\, \bl_{1.4})$ region at 90\% confidence.
 Our results are summarized in Fig.~\ref{fig:pilove}, where the numbers in parenthesis correspond to $(b,\,\beta_{\crit})$.
 We stress that our results for $b \leqslant 0$ are of course dependent on the posterior used for $\bl_{1.4}$.
 If one treated the tidal deformabilities as independent free parameters in the waveform model~\cite{TheLIGOScientific:2017qsa}, then the $\bl_{1.4}$ posterior would not have a lower limit, allowing all curves with $b \leqslant 0$ to be consistent with both observations.